Wenbo11/Wenbo11.github.io/_pages/cv.md

 * **Learning to Optimize**: Integrate ML and optimization solvers to accelerate optimization solving
 * **End-to-end learning**: Design efficient and scalable differentiable optimization layers for end-to-end optimization learning

-My research goal is to design reliable, efficient, and scalable decision-making solutions for systems at a massive scale driven by societal challenges in energy, logistics, and supply chains.
+My research goal is to design **reliable**, **efficient**, and **scalable** decision-making solutions for systems at a massive scale driven by societal challenges in energy, logistics, and supply chains.

 # Education
 * Ph.D. in Machine Learning, Georgia Institute of Technology, 2024 (expected)